kni-labs/postcss-pxv/README.md

 | `padding` (including neg values) | `box-shadow` |
 | `margin`  |  |

 * **Note:**`font-size` *does* support clamp but responsive typography needs a different solution to allow for the browser to still be able to use the zoom functionality.
-(For now we are using  [kni-scss](https://github.com/kni-labs/kni-scss) for this.)
+(For now we are using  [kni-scss](https://github.com/kni-labs/kni-scss) for this, but I think [this method will be ready shortly](https://codepen.io/dbox/pen/poQyeEr).

 ### Harnessing the power of css custom props